hermangroup/docs/wallets/electrum/advanced.rst

 Cold storage
 ============

-This section shows how to create an offline wallet that holds your Dash and a watching-only online wallet that is used to view its history and to create transactions that have to be signed with the offline wallet before being broadcast on the online one.
+This section shows how to create an offline wallet that holds your Historia and a watching-only online wallet that is used to view its history and to create transactions that have to be signed with the offline wallet before being broadcast on the online one.